alexlance/resume/README.md

 JOB_REASON="The culture at IBM is ..."

 # swap the vars in, generate a pdf
-# note: envsubst is in the gettext package, and gimli is a gem install
+# note: envsubst is in the gettext package, and gimli is a gem install (ruby, ruby-dev, zlib1g-dev)
 envsubst < resume.md.tpl > resume.md && gimli -file resume.md && rm resume.md
 ```